anish-bhattacharya/evfly/README.md

 ## Real-world deployment

 We provide a ROS1 package `evfly_ros` for running the trained models on an incoming event camera stream.
-This package does not provide an autopilot or flight controller, and is meant to be used in conjunction with a broader autonomy architecture (see [KumarRobotics Autonomous Flight](https://github.com/KumarRobotics/kr_autonomous_flight), [RPG Agilicious](https://github.com/uzh-rpg/agilicious), [PX4](https://github.com/px4/px4-autopilot/), [Betaflight](https://github.com/betaflight/betaflight)) In the `run.py` script, you should modify the paths `EVFLY_PATH` and `CALIB_FILE`.
+This package does not provide an autopilot or flight controller, and is meant to be used in conjunction with a broader autonomy architecture (see [KumarRobotics Autonomous Flight](https://github.com/KumarRobotics/kr_autonomous_flight), [RPG Agilicious](https://github.com/uzh-rpg/agilicious), [PX4](https://github.com/px4/px4-autopilot/), [Betaflight](https://github.com/betaflight/betaflight)).
+To build the package, remove the `CATKIN_IGNORE` file in the package and `catkin build evfly_ros` from the evfly_ws location.
+In the `run.py` script, you should modify the paths `EVFLY_PATH` and `CALIB_FILE`.
 Additionally, you need to modify the ROS topic names in the subscribers and publishers as appropriate.
 On a 12-core, 16GB RAM, cpu-only machine (similar to that used for hardware experiments presented in the paper) the model `OrigUNet_w_VITFLY_ViTLSTM` runs a forward pass in approximately 73ms.

 Run your event camera driver, our C++ events processing node, and the model inference node with:
 ```